School Success Kit for Kids With Sensory Processing Issues

 - Sensory Kits: To help kids get through the school day’s inevitable challenges, arm them with a sensory kit full of things that help them stay calm.
 What’s in the kit will be different depending on the child’s individual needs but some great things to add include: chewing gum, a comforting tactile object they can play with without disrupting the class such as a stress ball or silly putty, snacks to keep blood sugar up, and a weighted lap pad.

-- Signs and Signals: Give teachers a heads-up about your child’s sensory needs, so they’ll know what to look for and how to support him during class.
+- Signs and Signals: Give teachers a heads-up about your child’s sensory needs, so they’ll know what to look for and how to support them during class.
 Kids can also arrange to have a secret signal with teachers they can use if they need a break.
-Putting him in charge of deciding when he needs a break will prevent meltdowns and teach him useful self-advocacy skills.
+Putting them in charge of deciding when they need a break will prevent meltdowns and teach them useful self-advocacy skills.

 - Give Everything a Test Drive: Whether it’s a new kind of ear protection or the most comfortable bookbag, be sure to test drive all your new tools ahead of time.
 Give kids time to try out new school supplies and see what feels good and works best.
 That way, they’ll be comfortable and ready by the time the bus pulls up for the first day of school.